 3D printing encompasses several different manufacturing processes.
 These fall into two basic categories—direct deposit and bulk deposit processes.
 Some processes within these categories require thermal processing post-production technologies to achieve the desired physical characteristics, mechanical properties, and/or print quality a company wants.

-Industrial Ovens are Key in Post-Production
+The Role of Industrial Ovens in Post-Production Enhancement

 Below are three use cases of manufacturers using industrial ovens to alter the quality and/or properties of 3D prints during post-production:

-- Annealing is a little-known but viable post-production process when it comes to producing high-quality 3D prints.
+• Annealing is a little-known but viable post-production process when it comes to producing high-quality 3D prints.
 Annealing uses heat to modify the properties of metal and plastic 3D parts to produce different desired properties, including increased hardness, impact resistance, softening, and increased ductility.

 In this use case, the manufacturer employs an industrial oven to heat 3D plastic prints to their “glass transition temperature.”
 The object retains its shape at this temperature but softens.
-Ongoing changes on the molecular level boost the print’s structure stability. - Curing is another thermal process technology that can change the physical properties of 3D prints.
-Curing toughens or hardens a polymer material by the crosslinking of polymer chains.
+Ongoing changes on the molecular level boost the print’s structure stability.

 One manufacturer leverages 3D printing to produce products comprised of a production grade-elastomer.
-Curing these parts in an industrial oven enables the manufacturer to produce a product with variable properties—an approach that serves as an alternative to injection and compression molding. - Curing is also well-suited to changing 3D prints’ properties to ready a part for a second production phase.
-In this use case, the manufacturer uses thermal processing to crosslink the printed metal parts inside a build box at specific temperatures.
+Curing these parts in an industrial oven enables the manufacturer to produce a product with variable properties—an approach that serves as an alternative to injection and compression molding.

 This step provides enough strength to allow part handling for de-powdering the print.
 The manufacturer then loads the powdered metal into the oven for thermal de-binding, which removes the residual binder material from the metal parts before sintering.